Silviculture: Growth and yield

 A factor of some importance in solar radiation–reproduction relationships is excess heating of the soil surface by radiation.
 This is especially important for seedlings, such as spruce, whose first leaves do not shade the base of the stem at the soil surface.
 Surface temperatures in sandy soils on occasion reach lethal temperatures of 50 °C to 60 °C.

-Common methods of harvesting
+Harvesting and regeneration

 Silvicultural regeneration methods combine both the harvest of the timber on the stand and re-establishment of the forest.
 The proper practice of sustainable forestry should mitigate the potential negative impacts, but all harvest methods will have some impacts on the land and residual stand.
 The practice of sustainable forestry limits the impacts such that the values of the forest are maintained in perpetuity.
 Silvicultural prescriptions are specific solutions to a specific set of circumstances and management objectives.
 Following are some common methods: